ipums/ipumspy/docs/source/variables.rst

 Variable Descriptions
 ---------------------

 The :class:`ipumspy.ddi.VariableDescription` objects built from the ddi codebook provide easy access to variable metadata.
-These can ge returned using the :meth:`.get_variable_info()` method.
+These can be returned using the :meth:`.get_variable_info()` method.

 .. code:: python